The certification process

 Full practising certificate

-Fully certificated teachers are experienced teachers who have completed satisfactory recent teaching experience, and have recently been assessed as meeting all of the Practising Teacher Criteria.
+Fully certificated teachers are experienced teachers who have completed satisfactory recent teaching experience, and have recently been assessed as meeting all of the Standards for the Teaching Profession.
 To move to full certificate from provisional certification you need to:

 - complete at least two years of teaching and an induction and mentoring programme

-If you have STC certification, you will need to complete at least a year’s teaching before being recommended for full certification, so that meaningful appraisal against the Practising Teacher Criteria can be completed.
+If you have STC certification, you will need to complete at least a year’s teaching before being recommended for full certification, so that meaningful appraisal against the Standards for the Teaching Profession can be completed.

 Renewing a full practising certificate